-Despite acquisition being the main method of overseas expansion, Chinese automobile giant Chongqing Changan will use the Greenfield method – directly investing into the country with no strategic alliances.
+Despite acquisition being the primary method of overseas expansion, Chinese automobile giant Chongqing Changan will use the Greenfield method.
+That’s directly investing into the country without a strategic alliance.

 They won’t be without help though.
 Chongqing reached out to a local Indian consulting company to help with their market entry.
-They plans to produce cars in India by 2020.
+The business plans to produce cars in India by 2020.

-SAIC is also considering other forms of market entry.
-These include the acquisition of GM’s manufacturing plant in the West Indian state of Gujarat.
-However, despite all the initiatives, companies still have many challenges to face if they’re to penetrate the Indian auto market.
+SAIC is considering other forms of market entry too.
+These include acquiring GM’s manufacturing plant in the West Indian state of Gujarat.

 Chinese Car Companies Focus on Local Culture

-One main difference between China and India is the size of the cars they prefer.
+One important difference between China and India is the size of the cars they prefer.
 This makes a huge difference in the way their economies are shaped.
-The Indian people value the size of the car over other characteristics.
+Indians value a car’s size over other characteristics.

-This is even though the Indian government, through lower tax rates and other policies, also encourages the use of compact cars to fight pollution and ease traffic in jammed cities.
+This is even though the Indian government, using lower tax rates and other policies, also encourages compact cars to fight pollution and ease traffic in jammed cities.

-It will be a challenge for the Chinese giants to adapt their feature-rich and luxurious cars in to capture the Indian customers.
-But there is light at the end of the tunnel.
+It will prove a challenge for Chinese giants to adapt their feature-rich and luxurious cars to capture Indian customers.
+But there’s light at the end of the tunnel.

 One thing Indians really value, which also happens to be something the Chinese value, is a low price tag.
-This is good news for China’s car companies since there’s perhaps no better low cost manufacturer in the world than India.
+That’s good news for China’s car companies since there’s perhaps no better low cost producer in the world than India.